openqasm/openqasm/source/language/directives.rst

 -----------

-Annotations can be added to supply additional information to the following OpenQASM statement.
-These annotations will apply to the subsequent declaration, box, or single line of code.
+Annotations can be added to supply additional information to the following OpenQASM ``statement`` as defined in the grammar.
 Annotations will start with a ``@`` symbol, have an identifying keyword and continue to the end of the line.

 Multiple annotations may be added to a single statement.
 No ordering or interaction between annotations are prescribed by this specification.